 Here is a list of air taxi operators, guides, and equipment rental companies authorized to do business in the park.
 This will provide everything from flight companies, to tour companies.

-Are there less Hard-Core Options than Camping?
+Are there some less hard-core options than camping?

 Yes!
 You don’t have to camp and rough it.
-If you want to do a day outing to Dick Proenneke’s cabin, there are a few options where you can fly to Upper Twin Lake, spend time viewing the cabin and talking to the rangers.
+If you want to do a day outing to Dick Proenneke’s cabin, there are a few options where you can fly to Upper Twin Lake, spend time viewing the cabin, and talk to the rangers.
 Then you can do a moderate hike up Hope Creek to Teetering Rock where you may see wildlife and get a feel for the landscape.
 Then you hop back in the floatplane and head back to Port Alsworth.
 No camping, but a nice taste of the park.

 General Lodge and Lake Clark Air run a number of tours out to the cabin for the day.